Importance And Mission

 3

-In the process of Corporate Risk identification and assessment, PTTEP considers both internal and external contexts that affect the achievement of the Company’s objectives and strategies and may cause risks with high impact at the corporate level, such as significant global events, audit findings, and Risk Management Committee and management concerns.
+In the process of corporate risk management, PTTEP considers both internal and external contexts that affect the achievement of the Company’s objectives and strategies and may cause risks with high impact at the corporate level, such as significant global events, audit findings, and Risk Management Committee and management concerns.
 Meanwhile, key risks that are identified and assessed by risk owners will be simultaneously considered to escalate with corporate criteria.
 All Corporate Risks will be consolidated to formulate our Corporate Risk Profile (CRP) for monitoring and reporting to the management, Management Committee (MC) and Risk Management Committee (RMC).
 If there is any significant change, it will be promptly alerted to all relevant committees for managing risks in a timely manner.
+In addition, emerging risks with potential impacts on future business operations are regularly monitored and reported.

 PTTEP has successfully implemented and benefited from the web-based Risk Register System (RR System).
 The system enables risk owners to quickly identify and analyze risks and enhance risk information communication throughout the organization.
-It also helps the Company to easily consolidate and escalate key risks to Corporate Risks and allows all relevant parties to monitor the risk management anywhere and anytime promptly and conveniently.
+It also helps the Company to easily consolidate and escalate key risks to Corporate Risks.
+In 2024, the Company enhanced the Risk Register system by introducing a strategic risk module, perspective on risks beyond those arising from work plan implementation.
+This improvement has enabled the Company to effectively manage risks and avoid any major issues (No Surprise Problems) due to unregistered risks and to allow all relevant parties to monitor the risk management anywhere and anytime promptly and conveniently.
 In addition, PTTEP continues to strive for more efficient and faster risk management including developing a Chat Bot to suggest risks and to search for complete risk information leads to manage risks that may arise as a problem and thus will affect the organization's goals.

 Key Risk and Prioritization Description Risk Appetite & Tolerance Risk Mitigating Actions (Current Control)